vinoskey524/oh-my-json/README.md

   - `json`: The JSON object.

-It return a positive number, or `-1` if something goes wrong.
+It returns a positive number, or `-1` if something goes wrong.

 ### **iterate**